PCRedHot/Accounting-System/README.md

     Salary		2000.339966		Revenue
     Debit		20000.000000		Asset

 When you output them, program will ask you the file name.
 Here we named it as **"Accounts.txt"**.

     Input the name of the file, include file type (e.g. output.txt): Accounts.txt Output as "Accounts.txt"

 All the functions above make it possible to easily manage personal accounts.

-All data will be outputed to file on user's demand These are also the base of Transaction functions.
+The accounts data will be outputed to file on user's demand

+These are also the base of Transaction functions.

 ### Transaction

+**Transaction** is the most powerful function with great flexibility that we provide in our program

+It can help you to create transactions between existing personal accounts, recording revenue and expense with the outside

+The transactions with **date** it stored can be sorted